 This position is made possible through the generous support of Barbara Holley, '54.

 Please visit our website to submit application materials through our on-line system: http://gettysburg.peopleadmin.com/postings/1611.
 This position will remain open through February 19, 2016.

-If you have questions about the position, please contact Meggan Smith, Reference & Instruction Librarian, at email@example.com or (717) 337-7009.
+If you have questions about the position, please contact Meggan Smith, Research & Instruction Librarian, at email@example.com or (717) 337-7009.

 The Internship Experience